QiuYukang/5G-LENA/tutorial/source/tutorial.rst

 Packet latency
 ##############

-Latency can be evaluated with the same method used for :ref:`LteRlcUm <LteRlcUm - UE Side - packet latency>`.
+Latency can be evaluated with the same method used for :numref:`LteRlcUm-UESide-packetlatency`.
 ``LteUeRrc`` and ``EpcUeNas`` acts transparently and do not add any additional latency.

 Packet drops